 All households living in uninhabitable dwellings are expected to seek alternative shelter.
 Many displaced individuals will stay with friends, relatives, or in the family car.
-Some will stay in public shelters provided by the Red Cross or others, or rent a motel or an apartment.
+Some will stay in public shelters provided by the Red Cross or others or rent a motel or an apartment.
 This methodology estimates the number of displaced persons seeking public shelter.
 In addition, observations from past disasters show that approximately 80% of the pre-disaster homeless will also seek public shelter.
-The number of displaced persons could be increased by the user to account for the loss of water and power.
+The user could increase the number of displaced persons to account for the loss of water and power.